microsoft/gatsby-plugin-clarity/gatsby-plugin-clarity/README.md

 # gatsby-plugin-clarity

-Microsoft Clarity is a free user behavior analytics tool developed by Microsoft that helps you understand how users are interacting with your website through session replays and heatmaps.
+<a href="https://clarity.microsoft.com">Microsoft Clarity</a> is a free user behavior analytics tool developed by Microsoft that helps you understand how users are interacting with your website through session replays and heatmaps.

 ## Install